Without too much of talking, let’s have a look at some questions you will have to answer in your teaching interview.

 You can also say that you constantly try to improve your knowledge of teaching methods, and try them in practice, to improve your teaching skills, and become a better teacher.

 Q2: Why do you want to work here, and not at some other school?

 Most people working at a school (especially the administrators) are proud of their educational institution, and they know a lot about it.
 They actually expect the same from you, and they want to hear that you have a clear reason for your choice, and did not apply for a job with them by a chance.

 A good pre-interview research should help you to find a good answer to their question.
 It can be an excellent reputation of their educational institution, the study programs that resonate with you, their values and goals, simply anything you can praise, anything that resonates with you and with your values.
 Checking their website, their social media profiles, and what the local press said about them, is a great way of understanding the strengths and weaknesses of their school.

 Whether you apply for your first job, or have ten years of experience under your belt already, you should find something positive about your teaching experience, about your experience with the students.

 Tell them that you enjoyed teaching, you can even tell them a story (a good story is something the hiring committee will remember long after you left the interview room) about how you helped a particular student in their life.

 You should focus on the value you brought to life of the students you led, and to the educational institution you worked for.
 Show them that you are oriented on the results of your work, and the impact you have on other people at school, and do not think only about your salary and personal goals.

 Q4: What are your salary expectations?

-Most school follow salary tables.
-Unless you apply for a teaching job at a private institution, you can not negotiate a better salary in your interview.
-Check how much do teachers earn in your locality.
-You can also stress that salary is not a deciding factor for you.
+Most school will follow the salary tables, and they will do so invariably with each new hire.
+Unless you apply for a teaching job at a private institution, you can hardly negotiate a better starting salary in your interview.

 Q5: What are the current trends in Mathematics (Physics, Chemistry, Literature)?